decodez/whatsup-forum/README.md

 - [Node.JS](http://nodejs.org/) - Node.JS is used in the backend.
 - [React.JS](https://reactjs.org/) -Frontend library used in the project.
 - [Redux](https://redux.js.org/) - Used in addition to React.JS
-- [Passport](https://http://passportjs.org/) - Used its Google OAuth Strategy
+- [Passport](https://http://passportjs.org/) - Used its Google OAuth, Facebook and Local Strategies

 ## Authors